 Plans have also been outlined in recent months for two significant commercial towers, valued at a combined $3.5 billion.

-The NSW government’s draft strategic vision of the Central Precinct covers 24 hectares in and around Central Station which already sees 230,000 people pass through on an average weekday.
+The state government’s draft strategic vision of the Central Precinct covers 24 hectares in and around Central Station which already sees 230,000 people pass through on an average weekday.

 Plans to renew Central Precinct are still in the early stages.
 In 2019 Transport for NSW prepared a Central Precinct draft strategic vision which will be finalised as a Strategic Framework.